wjdrud2532/DorkAgent/README.md

 ## TODO
 - Improvement on false positives
+- Support for Telegram bot

+## Update Log
 - Conversion to a CLI-based tool
 - Addition of Google Dorks for exploring various attack surfaces
-- Support for Telegram bot
+- Addition of depth option